 I agree!
 Get out now.
 I was married to a verbally abusive man for 20 years.
 I have been divorced since 1983 and ever since the divorce I have been more hard up financially, but better off emotionally.
-In fact there was one time when my Mother even chewed him out because of the way he was talking to me.

 Seek counciling, your insurance might even pay for it.
 Mine did.